Stay Fit & Healthy on your Cruise

 So here are our Top Tips to help you stay fit and healthy plus avoid gaining too much weight on your cruise.
 You aim should be to stay fit & healthy plus disembark in better shape than when you got on board!

-1. Eat at least one healthy meal per day.
+1. Eat at least one healthy meal each day

-Eat healthily.
 Most cruise lines provide an abundance of food choices and it is very easy to get carried away with all that is on offer.
-Try to stick to your home food schedule (as long as it is healthy), keeping things simple and structured.
-As a recent study highlighted, it is better to consume your main meal at lunchtime and eat less in the evening.
+Try to stick to your home food schedule as long as it is healthy, keeping things simple and structured.
+A recent study highlighted, it is better to consume your main meal at lunchtime and eat less in the evening.
 Most cruise lines have light/healthy options on the main dining room dinner menu.
-Some have their Spa Cafés, and specialty restaurants focused on healthy food choices.
+Some have amazing Spa Cafés, and specialty restaurants focused on healthy food choices.

 2. Burn calories on your Shore Excursions